 - Includes airfare (round-trip from New York City to Havana),

-- Casas particulares in Havana and Trinidad (bed and breakfasts, double occupancy),
+- Casas particulares in Havana and Trinidad (bed and breakfasts, single occupancy, may have shared bathrooms),

 - Local transportation,